nshaibu/ConcurrentServer/README.md

 * Pthread
 * MySQL-Lib

+* [Follow the guide here](https://pygobject.readthedocs.io/en/latest/getting_started.html) on how to install pygobject on your platform.

 I have not added python setup yet.
 So to build and run the application:

 ```
 $ cd Concurrent-Server
 $ make